CodeByRahulSaini/CodeByRahulSaini/README.md

 - **Government Polytechnic College Ambala, IN**
   - Diploma in Computer Science
-  - Learned everything from Web Designing to Linux, and much more.
+  - Learned everything from Web Designing to software development lifecycle, DBMS, and much more.

 ## 🌟 Accomplishments